cawa-93/iconify-prerendered/README.md

 </template>
 ```

 Only these three icons will be included in your bundle.
-All other icons may be
+Your bundler may
-tree-shaken by your bundler.
+tree-shake all other icons.

 That's all you need.
 No plugins, extra configs, IDE extensions or something
 else.